6 Most Common TPD Claims with Examples

 2. They will find all your TPD policies

-4. Collect evidence, including medical reports and assessments
+4. Collect evidence, including relevant medical records, reports and assessments.

 5. File TPD claim forms